-To change an existing Changing a circuit breaker to a Flow CB, submit shall be accomplished by submitting a Network Model ticket via https://esuite.pjm.com/mui/ as part of the Model Build process.
-The ticket shall identify the must clearly state if a CB is being changed to a and include comments indicating that it is a Flow CB, or if it is a brand new CB.
+Changing a breaker to a Flow CB shall be accomplished by submitting a Network Model ticket.
+The ticket shall identify the CB and include comments indicating that it is a Flow CB.
 The Flow CB ratings shall be provided in TERM through a similar process to line and transformer ratings updates.